Gnuhry/student-alarm/README.md

 ## android requirements
 - min: sdk 16 (android version jelly bean)
 - recommend: sdk 30 (android version 11)
-- (proven to be working on managed Devices / Android Enterprise)
+- (proven to be working on managed devices / android enterprise)

 ## installation guide
 See this [tutorial webiste](https://www.thecustomdroid.com/how-to-install-apk-on-android/) (external website) to install the apk on your phone